-Do you feel like you just want to escape?
-Embrace the wild?
+You feel like you want to escape the rut you’re in.
 You might be wrestling with expectations at work, at home, among friends, or within a relationship.
 Or, you might be a perfectionist getting caught up in your own trappings.
-You know you can be free from this feeling overwhelmed and trapped with a little self help, right?
-Freeing the nature within is what I call ‘Self Wilding’ and in this article, I list the seven keys to my Self-Wilding — a self help guide in a nutshell.

 What is Self Wilding?